AlanZhangUCSC/lab_notebook/README.md

 ### Logistics and general work

 #### Meeting with Russ
 I talked a little about panMANIA then the consensus calling step with Russ.
 Russ gave a really good sugesstion on assuming there no back mutations.
-See notes below in `panMAMA` section.
+See notes below in panMAMA section.

 ### panMANIA

 I just plotted the alignment differences for the new SARS and RSV panMANs (HIV is skipped because it's taking too long.
 Seems like the aligned sequences in the new HIV panMAN are very long).
 The new SARS panMAN looks pretty identical to the old SARs panMAN but **the new RSV panMAN looks **worse** than the old one**.
-See `panmania/evaluate_alignments/README.md` for more details. xxxx
+See [panmania/evaluate_alignments](panmania/evaluate_alignments) for more details.

 Maybe it is worth to also fix the alignments in panMAN for Aim 2.

 Notes below need to be beautified and executed.
 This is a place holder so I don't forget